min2ha/ukwa-site/content/target/46171/index.en.md

   "start_date": "2016-10-13T10:00:00Z"
 }

-# Company of Merchants of the City of Edinburgh

 Site of an organisation originally established in Edinburgh as a guild of merchants but now dedicated to charitable causes sponsored by local business people.